 Do you have all the photos from the history of the school already?

 Not by a long shot.
 Much of the school’s photographic archive has been lost through lack of interest and attention.
 In December 2015 five previously unknown photo albums from the 60s and 70s, and dozens of large photos on backing board were discovered in an old bike shed!
 This became known as the Bus Shed Collection.
 In 2016, The McDonald Collection–eight thousand slides and negatives–were donated to the MCAA by the former science teacher, Ian McDonald.
 They remain undigitised and are now up to 40 years old.
 In 2017 the caretaker of the school uncovered another previously unknown stash of photos and documents in the first-aid room–the First-Aid Room Collection (See Mining the Archives).
 So we are discovering new things all the time.
 Much of the photographic record is also in private hands.
 This is our main quest: to preserve the history before the centenary.
 However things could be worse–we could be like Frankston High.
 They lost much of their archive in a fire (see Mining the Archives).
 Want to help?
 See About Your Profile for how to upload photos.

 I have lost my old class photo and like to get a digital copy.
 Can I do this?

 A range of classic, heritage photos, class photos and contemporary photos are available for purchase.
-Use the order forms attached or see *here for purchasing online.
+Use the order forms attached or see here for purchasing online.
 You can also access photos for sale by accessing the Shop here and navigating to “photos” and then “class photos”.
-Note that all proceeds go to the MCAA in support of public education (*link only available to members).
+Note that all proceeds go to the MCAA in support of public education.

 Who makes up the Committee?

-The present committee was established at the inaugural meeting of the MCAA on the 9th August 2014, and renewed at the AGM on 17th October 2015, and again on 8th October 2016.
+The present committee was established at the inaugural meeting of the MCAA on the 9th August 2014, and renewed at the AGM each October.
 The terms of elected members run for 12 months.
-Current members are:
+Current members, elected 2017, are:

 - Vice President and Historian: